abramhindle/ttwl-cli-saveedit/README-profile.md

 # Profile Info Usage

-The `bl3-profile-info` script is extremely simple, and just dumps a bunch of information about the specified savegame to the console.
+The `ttwl-profile-info` script is extremely simple, and just dumps a bunch of information about the specified savegame to the console.
 If you specify the `-v`/`--verbose` option, it'll output a bunch more info than it ordinarily would, such as bank and lost loot contents:

-    bl3-save-info -v profile.sav
+    ttwl-profile-info -v profile.sav

 Instead of doing a global "verbose" option, you can instead choose to output just some of the extra information, though at the moment there's